808sAndBR/.dotfiles/README.md

 * I had not documented installing my prefered font needed for Powerline to work (fixed)
 * Xcode install is so slow

+#### Future improvements:

+This works pretty flawlessly as long as my user name is `scottbrenstuhl` exactly.
+I should convert things to work off a variable user name in case I eventually need to install on a machine I dont set up from unboxing.

+At one point .vimrc and .zshrc worked across my macs and linux distros, this likely isnt the case anymore as I have stopped regularly using my linux machine.
+It potentially would be nice to get this working again.

 ### Scott setup your computer

 To get started manually run the below